 Consider giving a dog-related sport a try for a fun, competitive challenge and another way to get plenty of exercise with your pet.
 You might want to start with obedience training, since this will give you and your dog a great foundation for the sport of your choice.

 When it comes to dog sports, you’ll have plenty of options.
 Agility is a fast-paced and intense sport that will have both you and your dog racing around courses.
 Flyball and dock diving are also great sports for dogs who love a good game of fetch.
 Check with your local canine club or dog owners’ groups to find out about available sports in your area.

 Getting in a workout is more fun with your dog by your side, and you’ll have the added satisfaction of knowing that you’re prioritizing your best friend’s health as well as your own.
 Before you do any sort of exercise with your dog, it’s always a good idea to start with a trip to your vet for a checkup.
 Your vet can check for underlying health conditions, make recommendations for appropriate exercise intensity and advise you on how to best get started exercising with your dog.Even with a gradual start, your dog might experience some stiffness following exercise.
-Using a CBD product like CBD oil or dogs or CBD canine joint and hip chews, along with CBD calming chews for dogs, can help to alleviate occasional joint stiffness and help your dog bounce back faster from each activity so he’s ready for your next adventure.
+Using a CBD product like CBD oil for dogs or CBD canine joint and hip chews, along with CBD calming chews for dogs, can help to alleviate occasional joint stiffness and help your dog bounce back faster from each activity so he’s ready for your next adventure.
 These CBD solutions promote overall well-being, keeping your furry companion happy, active, and ready for outdoor activities.